OnikuSpedu/APCSFinalProject/README.md

 ### June 3, 2021 (Thursday)
 - **Rickey** 🎈
     Completed the FilterScreen with all 8 kernel filter options.
 Created and completed the SaveScreen where users can save their work or continue working.
+- **Shadman** 🧰
+    Created a UI interface so that users can select layers and change a layer's names.
+I also created a basic draw tool.